Arkansas Court of Appeals | Arkansas Democrat Gazette

 CHIEF JUDGE BRANDON J. HARRISON

-CV-22-213.
-Forrest Harrison and Shelby Harrison, Husband and Wife v.
-Larrie Stolfi and Carol A. Stolfi, from Washington County Circuit Court.
-Affirmed.
-Klappenbach and Brown, JJ., agree.

-E-22-411.
-Brittany Taunton v.
-Director, Division of Workforce Services, from the Arkansas Board of Review.
-Affirmed in part and remanded in part for further findings.
+CV-22-241.
+Amy Smith v.
+Brad Smith, from Hot Spring County Circuit Court.
+Affirmed in part; reversed and remanded in part.
 Gruber and Hixson, JJ., agree.

 JUDGE RITA W. GRUBER